 This former Victorian warehouse in South London had been home to an artist and his wife for several years, but when their first child came along the couple knew it was time to turn it into a proper living space.
-They called on London architect Dingle Price to create a comfortable living and working space.
+They called on London architect Dingle Price (now Pricegore) to create a comfortable living and working space.

 The solution involved the use of an existing mezzanine to divide the home in half.
 On one side, a two-story home.
 On the other, a bright and open double-height studio.